ByteSpin/EasyAdminNoPrivatePlugin/README.md

 When using EasyAdmin No Final Composer Plugin, EasyAdmin classes can be inherited.
 But some contructors remain private...

-This project is a Composer plugin that replaces the `private function __construct` PHP keyword from all EasyAdmin classes by `public function __construct`, so you can call parent constructors when extending a class.
+This project is a Composer plugin that replaces the 'private function __construct' PHP keyword from all EasyAdmin classes by 'public function __construct', so you can call parent constructor when extending a class.

 It shares a lot of code from the original EasyAdmin No Final Composer Plugin: https://github.com/EasyCorp/easyadmin-no-final-plugin